Functional Abdominal Pain—Child

 (Centrally mediated abdominal pain syndrome, CAPS, Visceral hypersensitivity)

-Functional abdominal pain is defined as one of the following:
+Functional abdominal pain is either:

-- Continuous pain for 2 months
+- Continuous pain for two months

 Copyright © Nucleus Medical Media, Inc.